 Verification visits take several days.
-We will want to examine in detail your company's records in respect of the goods and will ask for copies of documents relating to the manufacture and sale of the goods.
+The Commission will want to examine in detail your company's records in respect of the goods and will ask for copies of documents relating to the manufacture and sale of the goods.
 We will need to consult with your staff, particularly your financial controller (or accountant) and your domestic and export sales people.
 We may also need to see your factory, in which case we will need to consult with your operational managers.

-After gathering the information we will prepare a report of the visit.
+After gathering the information we will prepare a report of the visit that is suitable for public record.
 We will provide you with a draft of the report and then respond to any questions you have.
-We will ask you to prepare a non-confidential copy of the report for the public record.